als260502/card-repo/Readme.md

 - rename the file .env.example to .env
 - run yarn install
-- run yarn prisma migrate
+- run yarn prisma migrate deploy
 - run yarn dev

 then you good to go to frontend